Pallichnus

 This ichnogenus is assigned to casts of near-spherical chambers attributed to burrowing beetles.
 The name is derived from Greek words for palla (ball) and ichnos (track).

 Reference: Retallack, Gregory.
 (1984).
-Trace fossils burrowing beetles and bees in an Oligocene paleosol, Badlands National Park, South Dakota...
+Trace fossils burrowing beetles and bees in an Oligocene paleosol, Badlands National Park, South Dakota(link is external)...
 Journal of Paleontology.
 58.

 Morphology: